Film censorship in the United States: Later efforts

 The 1982 documentary film If You Love This Planet was officially designated as "foreign political propaganda" by the United States Department of Justice and temporarily banned.

-It featured excerpts from a lecture by Dr Helen Caldicott about the effects of nuclear weapons interspersed with shots of the effects of the atomic bombs and scenes from Jap Zero, a military educational film from 1943 featuring Ronald Reagan.
+It featured excerpts from a lecture by Dr. Helen Caldicott about the effects of nuclear weapons interspersed with shots of the effects of the atomic bombs and scenes from Jap Zero, a military educational film from 1943 featuring Ronald Reagan.
 The subsequent uproar over that action gave the film a publicity boost, and it later won the 1982 Academy Award for Best Documentary (Short Subject).

 In return for military access

 As of 2022, the U.S. Department of Defense works with approximately 130 movies, television shows, video games, and documentaries per year.
 It offers producers access to military bases and loans of military equipment, but in return gets the right to demand script changes and in some cases add talking points.
-It removes or minimizes references to sexism, racism, war crimes, PTSD, and veteran suicide, and generally wants the military portrayed in a positive light.
-Some movies choose to forgo cooperation and obtain military hardware or backdrops internally or on the private market.
+It removes or minimizes references to sexism, racism, war crimes, PTSD, and veteran suicide, and generally acts to portray the military in a positive light.
+Some movies choose to forgo this cooperation and obtain military hardware or backdrops internally or on the private market.
 The production of some films is made contingent on military approval by the studio for cost reasons.
 Changes have included altering the Tony Stark character in Iron Man from being opposed to weaponizing his technology into an arms dealer who sells it to the U.S. military, and deleting a reference to the atomic bombings of Hiroshima and Nagasaki from Godzilla.
 The Central Intelligence Agency has similar arrangements with some filmmakers.